Can you tell who’s trustworthy or not,

 who’s a criminal, and who’s a narcissist or psychopath just by looking at someone’s face?

-Surprisingly, the answer may very well be “yes.”
+Surprisingly, the answer may be “yes.”
 But it is NOT something you should count on—nothing takes the place of common sense and critical thinking.
 The worst criminals are often the most ordinary and harmless looking; that’s how they’re able to do what they do.

 Experts say that over evolutionary time, the ability to quickly extract information from faces has given us an edge in predicting character and behavior.
 “Thin-slicing” is the term that Ambady and Rosenthal coined in 1992 to describe the ability to infer something about a person’s personality, character, or other traits after a very brief exposure.

 I happened upon an article today that said within milliseconds of seeing someone’s face — even before you consciously perceive it — your brain immediately and automatically makes a judgement about whether or not that person is trustworthy.
 People generally think that faces with high inner eyebrows and prominent cheekbones are more trustworthy, while the opposite features are untrustworthy, as illustrated in the photo below:

 But the study results didn’t say if there was an actual correlation between a person’s face and their trustworthiness, so I went in search of an answer.
 Apparently, there is.

 One caveat: Scientists at Princeton University say that having facial characteristics that convey trustworthiness could have implications for those who care what effect their faces may have upon a beholder, such as salespeople and criminal defendants.
 “While it may be true that people have little control over their facial features, the study also indicates that expressions may be important as well, which could have implications for people in jobs that require extensive interactions with the public.”
 In other words, people with facial features that make them appear untrustworthy can manipulate their facial expressions to appear more trustworthy.
 Whom do we fear or trust?
 Faces instantly guide us, scientists say